projectara/greybus-spec/source/device_class.rst

 Greybus Battery Shutdown Temperature Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Greybus battery shutdown temperature operation allows the AP to determine the total capacity of the battery.
+The Greybus battery shutdown temperature operation allows the AP to determine the battery temperature at which the battery will shut itself down.

 Greybus Battery Shutdown Temperature Request
 """"""""""""""""""""""""""""""""""""""""""""
-The Greybus battery shutdown temperature request contains no data beyond the battery message header.
+The Greybus battery shutdown temperature request contains no data beyond the message header.

 Greybus Battery Shutdown Temperature Response
 """""""""""""""""""""""""""""""""""""""""""""